MultiSafepay/docs/api/general/transaction-expiration.md

 The expiration time is set by the payment method and cannot be changed.

-📘 **Note:** Transaction expiration times are different to session lifetimes of payment pages.
+**⚠️ Note:** Transaction expiration times are different to session lifetimes of payment pages.

 The table below sets out the expiration time per payment method: